MicrosoftDocs/learn/learn-pr/advocates/send-crop-weather-alerts/includes/6-deploy-azure-function-app.md

 ## Create a function app

 The Azure function app name must be globally unique.
-To make a unique name, include things like the date or your name.
-This name can be the same as your storage account name, as long as it is unique across all Azure function apps.
+To make a unique name, include information like the date or your name.
+This name can be the same as your storage account name, as long as it's unique across all Azure function apps.

 1. To create an environment variable for the name of the Azure function app, run the following command.
 This environment variable will be used by other commands later in this unit.